fluencelabs/docs/docs/aqua-book/language/values.md

 ## Assignments

-Assignments, `=`, only give a name to a value with an applied getter or to a literal.
+Assignments (`=`) could be used to give an alias to the result of an expression (e.g. literal, applied getter, math expression).

 ```aqua
 func foo(arg: bool, e: Example):